sonus69/Web-Scraping-Amazon/README.md

 # Web-Scraping-Amazon
-Source code about scraping website using python package in amazon website
+Detailed information about how to web scrapin in online shop website which is in this repository is an Amazon website